zjx1805/ArteryNetwork/README.md

 **Produces:**
 * graphRepresentation.graphml: The graph containing all the segments (vessel branches) and connections.
-* segmentListRough.npz: A list containing all the segments (vessel branches) from the skeletonization.
+* segmentList.npz: A list containing all the segments (vessel branches) from the skeletonization.
 * skeleton.nii.gz: A Nifti file showing the skeletons (centerpoints).

+**Filename:** `manualCorrectionGUI.py`
+**Description:** Manually correct the wrong connections.
+**Requires:**
+* graphRepresentation.graphml: The graph containing all the segments (vessel branches) and connections.
+* segmentList.npz: A list containing all the segments (vessel branches) from the skeletonization.
+* skeleton.nii.gz: A Nifti file showing the skeletons (centerpoints).

+**Produces:**
+* removeList.npy: A list containing the segment indices that have been removed.
+* eventList.pkl: A pickled data file that contains the information of every step performed within the GUI and can be used to restore previous progress by loading it into the GUI.
+* segmentListCleaned.npz: A list containing all the segments (vessel branches) after manual correction.
+* graphRepresentationCleaned.graphml: The graph containing all the segments (vessel branches) and connections corresponding to `segmentListCleaned.npz`.

 **Filename:** `xx.py`
 **Description:** aa